BONZZ'S GUIDE TO TRADE SKILLS

 It is your ability to fish.... and to make bait items (lures) and even fishing rods.

-Oddly enough, it includes some food items -- even if logically they should fall under the Baking skill.
+Oddly enough, it includes some food items -- even may logically they should fall under the Baking skill.

-You will need some sort of bait and some form of a fishing pole -- and/or a tackle box.
+You will need some sort of bait and some form of a fishing pole... maybe even a Tackle Box, Scaler, Filleting Knife and / or a Skinning Knife..
 There are a number of poles and types of bait.

 I have seen and even possessed some "fishing" spears/weapons -- but they seem to be solely for fighting -- not fishing.

-To increase your Fishing skill, simply fish away, as I did.
+To increase your Fishing skill, simply fish away.

 You don't have to make lures, etc. -- you can simply fish!

-In order to fish, you cannot be on a moving boat, you cannot be in the water and you cannot be too far from the water.
+In order to fish, you cannot be on a moving boat, you cannot be in the water, toy can not be floating over the water and you cannot be too far from the water.

 You can actually make more money than what you spend on bait (and the pole) by selling what you catch -- mostly various kinds of fish, fish scales, daggers and tattered shoes (or so it seems).
-However, we are talking small amounts.
+However, the profits are so small that fishing is 100% not a way to build up funds, except maybe with fished items that may be in Player Demand at any given time (such as the fish types used to make armor).

 Fishing in certain zones or areas can also result in desirable items that are needed as ingredients for other combines or in crafting desirable items (re: Saltwater Seaweed, used to make Sea Temper, etc.).